Q&A: New research to map Holocaust denial and distortion online

 Selected files from the Arolsen Archives which contain over 30 million pages of Holocaust-era documents relating to the experiences of over 17.5 million people. © Johanna Gross/Arolsen Archives

-This article was originally posts on the UNESCO webiste.
+This article was originally posted on the UNESCO website.

 What is the difference between Holocaust denial and distortion?